from collections.abc import Iterable

 sci, var, mask, obstime, psf_kernel, _ = read_image_data_from_hdul(hdul, index)

-img = LayeredImage(sci, var, mask, psf_kernel, obstime)
+img = LayeredImagePy(sci, var, mask, time=obstime, psf=psf_kernel)

 return img